Soil Biology • Plant Health

 Stop the Bleeding First

 Reduce or eliminate the practices that destroy fungi.
 Park the disc and the rotavator.
 Cut synthetic nitrate to a minimum, or replace it with foliar urea and biological inputs.
 Stop the calendar fungicide programme and move to a curative-only model based on monitoring.
-Every pass of a fungicide is a setback of months for fungal recovery.
+Every pass of a broad-spectrum fungicide is a setback of months for fungal recovery.

 Stop Bare Soil